 Also known as the Main Building, the Tower stands 307 feet tall.
-It houses Admissions, the President's Office, the Registrar's Office and the Cashier's office, among others.
-The Tower remains one of the best known symbols of the university.
+It houses Admissions, the President's Office, the Registrar's Office and the Cashier's office, Texas One Stop, among others.
+The Tower remains one of the best known symbols of the University.

 Texas Student Television.